eschaefer/graphql-introspection-whitelist/README.md

 # graphql-introspection-whitelist

+A `validationRules` array is [part of the ExpressGraphQL API](https://github.com/graphql/graphql-js/blob/31f74475b64145455634fcb5f5f0c6cbfc5114a3/docs/APIReference-ExpressGraphQL.md), and can accept pretty much any validation function you can think of.

-Lets you pass an array of whitelisted introspection `__type` queries to your GraphQL server.
+The `graphql-introspection-whitelist` package lets you pass an array of whitelisted introspection `__type` queries to your GraphQL server.

 You might find this useful if you wish to guard your full schema, but still want to expose specific enums or other types as a query response on your production application.